-Two procedures adopted at St Paul’s in light of wider learning include a Neutral Notification system (by which staff can raise concerns about their own or a colleague’s behaviour) and a system for gathering pupil and staff feedback from all school trips which involve an overnight stay.
+Two procedures adopted at St Paul’s in light of wider learning include a Low-Level Concern system (by which staff can raise concerns about their own or a colleague’s behaviour) and a system for gathering pupil and staff feedback from all school trips which involve an overnight stay.

 Safer Recruitment Procedures